-As a Professional Agrologist, you are recognized as having met specified criteria and are thereby qualified to engage in the practice of agrology.
+As a BCIA member you are recognized having met specified criteria and are thereby qualified to call yourself an 'Agrologist' while engaging in the practice of agrology.

-As a member of BCIA, you conform to specific standards used to qualify individuals receiving a certification for practice in a specialty area.
+As a BCIA member of BCIA you conform to specific standards used to qualify individuals receiving a certification for practice in a specialty area.

 A Standard of Excellence and Public Responsibility

-As an Agrologist you maintain a standard of integrity, fairness and competence.
+As a BCIA member you maintain a standard of integrity, fairness and competence.
 Through your obligation of service, you keep abreast of advances in the science of your discipline and industry.
-As a Professional Agrologist, the Agrologists' Code of Ethics will be the standard of your professional conduct.
+In addition, the Agrologists' Code of Ethics will be the standard of your professional conduct.

 Professional and Career Development

-As an Agrologist, you have the opportunity to interact with other professionals and disciplines.
+As a BCIA member, you have the opportunity to interact with other professionals and disciplines.
 Regular communication takes place among Agrologists through business and personal contacts.
-Whether you are in the private or public sector, an employee or an entrepreneur, BCIA members represent all facets of the agriculture and food industry, i.e. career opportunities exist in primary production, agri-food business, all levels of government, education and research.
+Whether you are in the private or public sector, an employee or an entrepreneur, BCIA members represent all facets of agriculture, the environment, and food industry, i.e. career opportunities exist in primary production, agri-food business, all levels of government, education and research.
 Through professional and technical meetings, conferences, scientific publications, newsletters and tours, you are able to keep on top of the latest industry issues and advances.
 You become personally familiar with colleagues working on the leading edge of both technology and policy.

 Improving the Industry

 Agrologists contribute to decision making and policy formulation and dissemination through participation in issue analysis, presentation and discussion.

 In addition to the forgoing professional support services provided, BCIA continues to improve on opportunities and services offered to the membership.